Someone Else’s Information on My Credit Report

 Credit report errors are more common than you think.

-Pending on the statistics that you read, an extremely large amount of consumers according to the Federal Trade Commission have errors in their credit reports.
+Depending on the statistics that you read, an extremely large number of consumers, according to the Federal Trade Commission, have errors in their credit reports.

-One of the worst types of errors is when the credit bureaus mix your file and include someone else's information on your credit report.
+One of the worst types of errors is when the credit bureaus mix your file and include someone else’s information on your credit report.
+This is often referred to as a 'mixed file' or 'mixed files' issue, where credit bureaus combine information from different people.
 It can really hurt your credit scores.
-Also, you can't control the information of someone else.
+Also, you can’t control the information of someone else.
 Right when you need credit, they could be defaulting.
 When you want to buy a home, they may have already bought one.
-You're stuck.
+You’re stuck.

-And this begins to happen, you are victim play poorly run credit system.
+And this begins to happen, you are a victim of a poorly run credit system.

-You can identify many errors yourself with your report including spelling of your name, wrong addresses, wrong date of birth, wrong payment history, wrong employment history, wrong social security number, and account that are not.
+You can identify many errors yourself with your report, including the spelling of your name, wrong addresses, unfamiliar addresses, wrong date of birth, wrong payment history, wrong employment history, wrong social security number, and accounts that are not yours.
+These types of errors are often caused by a 'mixed file' or 'mixed files' problem, where credit bureaus mistakenly merge data from different individuals.
+Erroneous information can include someone else's data or social security number.

 Who made this mistake?

 It could be identity theft you are seeing with your credit reports.
-You may be able to tell if it's identity theft by looking to see if any payments were made on the false account.
-If there were payments, it's not fraud usually.
+You may be able to tell if it’s identity theft by looking to see if any payments were made on the false account.
+If there were payments, it’s not usually fraud.
 There is no reason to use a credit freeze or security freeze.

-It could also be a sort of human error like a typo or data entry errors with your credit file.
-It could be that the credit bureaus have you confused someone else.
+It could also be a sort of human error, like a typo or data entry errors, with your credit file.
+It could be that the credit bureaus have you confused with someone else.

-Do you have a right to have all the information removed from your credit report?
+Do you have the right to have all the information removed from your credit report?

-Yeah, under the Fair Credit Reporting Act credit bureaus in any creditors or collectors nice report correct and accurate information about you and your credit report.
-In situations where another person's information is on your account, this law may have been violated.
-Just because you have a similar social security number, name, date of birth, or other identification information doesn't mean you get credit reports mixed with someone else.
-That's just not fair and the law doesn't allow it.
+Yeah, under the Fair Credit Reporting Act, credit bureaus and any creditors or collectors must report correct and accurate information about you and your credit report.
+In situations where another person’s information is on your account, this law may have been violated.
+File errors, mixed file cases, and other forms of erroneous information—such as when your credit report contains data from another consumer or incorrect account details—are all types of credit reporting errors that may entitle you to legal remedies under the FCRA.
+Just because you have a similar social security number, name, date of birth, or other identification information doesn’t mean you get credit reports mixed with someone else.
+That’s just not fair and the law doesn’t allow it.

-What are the penalties for the credit bureaus of creditors putting another person count on my file?
+What are the penalties for the credit bureaus of creditors putting another person's account on my file?

-How do you fix having another person's information on your account?
+How do you remove another person's information from your account?

 What do I do if someone else's name is on my credit report?

-First, you will want to review your credit report or inaccurate information.
+First, you will want to review your credit report for inaccurate information.
 You can get this from annualcreditreport.com.
+If you see someone else's name on your credit report, this may be a sign of a mixed file or mixed files, which are common mixed file errors caused by the credit bureaus.
+These errors happen when the credit information of different individuals is combined, often due to similar names or social security numbers.
 Second, you will need to dispute directly to each of the major credit reporting bureaus what is incorrect in your credit report.
-You should do so I mail using by certified mail with return receipt.
-Within 30 days, you should receive a response to tell you what the status of your dispute is.
+You should do so by mail using certified mail with a return receipt.
+Within 30 days, you should receive a response telling you what the status of your dispute is.
 For example, if you wanted them to remove a false name, they should respond with their response.

-We can help you submit a dispute about incorrect information such as social security numbers, birth dates, credit accounts, collection accounts, misspellings, wrong address, and more.
+We can help you submit a dispute about incorrect information, such as social security numbers, birth dates, credit accounts, collection accounts, misspellings, wrong addresses, someone else's information, unfamiliar addresses, wrong accounts, and more.

-Contacting the Consumer Financial Protection Bureau doesn't get you the right results.
-You need a credit lawyer for credit questions.
+Contacting the Consumer Financial Protection Bureau doesn’t yield the desired results.
+You need a credit lawyer for questions related to your credit.

 What should I do if a wrong name is in my credit file?